South Sudan: Independence (2011)

-Between 9 and 15 January 2011, as a consequence of the Comprehensive Peace Agreement, a referendum was held to determine whether South Sudan should become an independent country and separate from Sudan, and 98.83% of those who took part voted for independence.
-On 23 January 2011, members of a steering committee on post-independence governing told reporters that upon independence the land would be named the Republic of South Sudan "out of familiarity and convenience".
+Between 9 and 15 January 2011, as a consequence of the Comprehensive Peace Agreement, the South Sudanese independence referendum was held to determine whether South Sudan should become an independent country, separate from Sudan.
+Following that, 98.83% of those who took part in the referendum voted for separation or independence.
+And on 23 January 2011, members of a steering committee on post-independence governing told reporters that upon independence the land would be named the Republic of South Sudan "out of familiarity and convenience".
 Other names that had been considered were Azania, Nile Republic, Kush Republic and even Juwama, a portmanteau for Juba, Wau and Malakal, three major cities.
 South Sudan formally became independent from Sudan on 9 July, although certain disputes still remained, including the division of oil revenues, as 75% of all the former Sudan's oil reserves are in South Sudan.
-The region of Abyei still remains disputed and a separate referendum will be held in Abyei on whether they want to join Sudan or South Sudan.
+As of March 2025, the region of Abyei still remains disputed.
+A separate referendum was to be held in Abyei on whether they want to join Sudan or South Sudan; however an official referendum was never held.
 The South Kordofan conflict broke out in June 2011 between the Army of Sudan and the SPLA over the Nuba Mountains.

 On 9 July 2011, South Sudan became the 54th independent country in Africa (9 July is now celebrated as Independence Day, a national holiday) and since 14 July 2011, South Sudan is the 193rd member of the United Nations.
 On 27 July 2011, South Sudan became the 54th country to join the African Union.
-In September 2011, Google Maps recognized South Sudan as an independent country, after a massive crowdsourcing mapping initiative was launched.
+In September 2011, Google Maps recognised South Sudan as an independent country, after a massive crowdsourcing mapping initiative was launched.

 In 2011 it was reported that South Sudan was at war with at least seven armed groups in 9 of its 10 states, with tens of thousands displaced.
 The fighters accuse the government of plotting to stay in power indefinitely, not fairly representing and supporting all tribal groups while neglecting development in rural areas.
-Joseph Kony's Lord's Resistance Army (LRA) also operates in a wide area that includes South Sudan.
+The Lord's Resistance Army (LRA) also operates in a wide area that includes South Sudan.

 Inter-ethnic warfare in some cases predates the war of independence and is widespread.
 In December 2011, tribal clashes intensified between the Nuer White Army of the Lou Nuer and the Murle.
 The White Army warned it would wipe out the Murle and would also fight South Sudanese and UN forces sent to the area around Pibor.

 In March 2012, South Sudanese forces seized the Heglig oil fields in lands claimed by both Sudan and South Sudan in the province of South Kordofan after conflict with Sudanese forces in the South Sudanese state of Unity.
 South Sudan withdrew on 20 March, and the Sudanese Army entered Heglig two days later.

-Joining East Africa

-South Sudan and Democratic Republic of Congo are the newest members of the East African Community.
-South Sudan acceded to the Treaty of the East Africa Community on 15 April 2016 and become a full Member on 15 August 2016.